PreciousChicken/blog/content/posts/forget-me-block-eth-cal.md

 ## Eth-cal-auth

 This instance is live on the Ropsten test net; however, unlike eth-cal-open, the view will differ depending on whether you have administrator, read-write, read-only or nil access.
-Considerable use of the OpenZeppelin [Access Control](https://docs.openzeppelin.com/contracts/2.x/access-control) library was used in this deliverable.
+Considerable use of the OpenZeppelin [Access Control](https://docs.openzeppelin.com/contracts/2.x/access-control) solidity library was used in this deliverable.
 The screenshot below shows administrator access:

 [![Eth-cal-auth: Dashboard](https://www.preciouschicken.com/blog/images/ethcalauth-dashboard.png)](https://www.preciouschicken.com/blog/images/ethcalauth-dashboard.png)

-Although the administrator account automatically defaults to the contract owner, a 'back door' has been added to the instance to allow administrator rights to be requested by anyone.
+Although the administrator account automatically defaults to the contract owner, a 'back door' allows administrator rights to be requested by anyone.
 Read-write or read-only privileges can then be granted to any account, which will allow those accounts to access the eth-cal-auth calendar as below (read-write or read-only access being indicated next to the logged-on account address):

 [![Eth-cal-auth: Calendar](https://www.preciouschicken.com/blog/images/ethcalauth-view.png)](https://www.preciouschicken.com/blog/images/ethcalauth-view.png)